 - Time zone friendly — candidates in any location can complete the interview without awkward time zone math.

-- Reduces bias — structured questions and consistent format help standardize evaluation.
+- Reduces bias — structured questions and a consistent format help standardize evaluation.

 - Scalable — screen hundreds of candidates per week without proportionally increasing recruiter time.